History of the Library

 Timeline

--1886 Newburyport schoolteacher Emma Andrews (née Landers) proposes a lending library to serve the children of Newburyport’s South End.
+- 1886: Newburyport schoolteacher Emma Andrews (née Landers) proposes a lending library to serve the children of Newburyport’s South End.

--1899 Locals donate $52 to establish a local reading room.
+- 1899: Locals donate $52 to establish a local reading room.

--1905 Library Association purchases a Victorian house at 77 Purchase Street for $3,500.
+- 1905: The Library Association purchases a Victorian house at 77 Purchase Street for $3,500.

--July 20, 1905 The “Emma” is dedicated and named for its founder.
+- July 20, 1905: The “Emma” is dedicated and named for its founder.

--1905 – present The “Emma” continues to offer programs and reading opportunities for adults, teens and children.
+- 1905 – present: The “Emma” continues to offer programs and reading opportunities for adults, teens, and children.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.